prakhar-singh09/NoteGen/README.md

 ```
 ### FrontEnd

-Go to the project directory
+Go to the frontend directory

 ```bash
 cd frontend